 Packing the bag for an overnight trip posed few problems.
-Since it’s heading into winter right now, I had to find space for warm clothes and a rain jacket, along with the usual toiletries, electronics, cables, and chargers.
+Since it’s heading into winter right now, I had to find space for warm clothes and a rain jacket alongside the usual toiletries, electronics, cables, and chargers.

 Everything fitted in fine, albeit without much room to spare.
 There’d have been a lot more space in summer!
 Having the option of using the Daily as an overnight bag increases its flexibility for travelers, letting you leave most of your luggage in your hotel or apartment during short trips away.

 I liked almost everything about this bag, but I’m fussy, and there were a couple of aspects I wasn’t quite as keen on.